jtf-1/FUN-MAP_CAUCASUS/README.md

 All section members are supposed to follow.
 Player (or section lead) is removed from all other queues and automatically added to the landing pattern queue.

-If this command is called while the player is currently on the carrier, he will be put in the bolter pattern.
-So the next expected step after take of is the abeam position.
+If this command is called while the player is currently on the carrier, he will be put in the bolter pattern so that the next expected step after take off will be the abeam position.
 This allows for quick landing training exercises without having to go through the whole pattern.

 F8 [Reset My Status]
 --------------------